newchille/ExamBankProject/README.md

 # ExamBankProject
-Add table account to use with application by using script in "tbAccountsScript" file
+Add DB using "BankExamScript.sql" file

 Edit connection on ApplicationDbContext in project